NishchayAnand/software-engineering/DBMS/Relational/Fundamentals/Normalization.md

 # Normalization

+Normalization is the process of organizing data in the database.

+One of the key driving factors behind normalization is to **reduce data redundancy**.

+Normalization is achieved through a series of steps, each defined by a **normal form**.

+## EXTRA

+Normalization is the process of organizing the data in a table.
+Normalization implies creating a specific data model consisting of `tables` and `relationships`.
+Normalization is the process of organizing data in the database.
 Normalization is the process of dividing data into multiple tables, each with a specific purpose.

+Redundant data wastes space and causes maintenance issues.
+Normalization allows us to avoid data redundancy between tables.

+The key feature of the term **normal form** is that it eliminates transitive dependency.

 It is a crucial concept in relational databases that helps design table structure within the database.
 It applies certain principles and concepts to ensure efficient data storage.